zyanchew/staff-detection/README.md

 - How clearly the tag appears
 - Variations in tag design, size, orientation
 - Distance from camera
-Expanding the training data to include more:
-- Angles
-- Distances
-- Lighting conditions
-will make the model more robust.
+Expanding the training data to include more angles, distances, and lighting conditions will make the model more robust.